Submitted by Taps Coogan on the 11th of August 2017 to The Sounding Line.

 In other words, over the last 17 years, Greek, Italian, and Portuguese economic growth has been worse than in Iraq (despite 15 years of grueling war and insurgency), Iran (despite years of crushing international sanctions), Ukraine (despite its conflict with Russia), Liberia (despite civil war and thousands killed by Ebola), Sudan (despite years of genocide, civil war, and literally being split into two countries), and just about every other country in the world.

 It is, of course, more difficult for large developed economies to maintain high rates of growth.
-However, this is no excuse for the negative or near zero growth seen in Greece, Italy, and Portugal.
-All large developed economies outside the Eurozone grew quite substantially during the same period.
+Yet even this is hardly an excuse for the negative or near zero growth seen in Greece, Italy, and Portugal.
+All large developed economies outside the Southern Europe grew quite substantially during the same period.
 This is especially true given that Japan’s famously slow economy grew a comparatively rapid 13%, Switzerland grew 31%, the UK: 32%, the US: 33%, Canada: 36%, Australia: 59%, and Russia: 71%.
 China grew an astounding 325%.

 While economic growth is not the only important economic metric to judge economies, nor does it guarantee that economic wealth is shared equitably, without economic growth it is simply not possible to have sustained economic betterment for the citizenry of a country.